swissellinor/es_griev_d/README.md

-# Masters Thesis: Automatically Identifying/ Classifying Grievance Frames in Latin-American Elite Discourse
+# Masters Thesis: Automatically Detecting Grievance Frames in Spanish Elite Discourse

 This repository was created for my master's project.
 Three models are evaluated on a latin-american grievances-corpus.